prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-max.md

 **Steps 1-2** Prebid SDK makes a bid request.
 Prebid server runs an auction and returns the winning bid.

 **Step 3** MAX SDK makes an ad request.
-MAX returns the waterfal with respective placements.
+MAX returns the waterfall with respective placements.

 **Step 4** For each prebid's placement, the MAX SDK sequentially instantiates an adapter.

 **Step 5** The adapter verifies the targeting keywords of the winning bid and the custom properties of the given placement.
 If they match the adapter will render the winning bid.
-Otherwise, adpater will fail with "no ad" immediately and the next placement will instantiate the same adapter but for another set of server parpams.
+Otherwise, adpater will fail with "no ad" immediately and the next placement will instantiate the same adapter but for another custom properties.

 Prebid Mobile supports these ad formats: